Religious Studies

 Students will not complete any coursework but will be examined at the end of Year 11 in the form of three separate examination papers.
 We give students a solid grounding in active revision techniques and interleave our content to ensure that students can remember the content from previous topics and compare the different belief systems they study.

-In order to further enrich their learning and bring this content to life we invite a variety of speakers into school or via a virtual Q and A. Recent visitors have included an Orthodox Rabbi and a Humanist Speaker.
+In order to further enrich their learning and bring this content to life, we invite a variety of speakers into school or via a virtual Q&A. Recent visitors have included an Orthodox Rabbi and a Humanist Speaker.

 Y10 RS Course